crslancpl/CloudForest/README.md

 * Move widgets to an individual window

 >[!NOTE]
->We hope to create a basic and unified platform that can link extensions and the core ide
+>We hope to create a basic and unified platform that links all features in the app (extensions, webview, settings, core app, lsp).
+Since C++ is not extensible, we may have to create a language that works like command line

 Repository created: 7/7